 Ceramic coating isn’t new, the term has been around for years, and the process itself has been around even longer.
-Ceramic coatings are liquid compounds which are applied to paintwork fill in microscopic surface irregularities.
-This leaves a smooth and even surface which is perfect to the eye.
+Ceramic coatings are liquid compounds that are applied to paintwork fill in microscopic surface irregularities.
+This leaves a smooth and even surface that is perfect to the eye.
 This new ceramic coating forms a solid transparent barrier protecting the paint underneath.
 This makes preparing the paintwork properly with a full correction necessary because any blemishes will be seen through the ceramic layer.

 This new ceramic coating is hydrophobic, meaning it will repel water due to the surface finish being immaculate and allows nowhere for the water to pool.
-Videos on the internet show buckets of muddy water being thrown over the bonnet of cars and the mucky substance beads off.
+Videos on the internet show buckets of muddy water thrown over the bonnet of cars, and the mucky substance beads off.
 See above for a video.

 An alternative to ceramic coating is waxing, which does a similar process.
 It fills in surface imperfections preventing water and dirt pooling, forcing it to bead off the surface.
 Due to the chemical nature of a ceramic coating, it will have a longer lifespan than a comparative wax-based finish.

 On the other hand, waxing leaves a soft coating, and with every rainstorm or wash, the residual amount of wax on the surface lowers.
 This isn’t necessarily a problem, and a wax treatment can easily be topped back up again by re-waxing every few weeks.
-A ceramic coating is hard and bonded to the paint, therefore treatments can last anywhere from twelve months to four years.
+A ceramic coating is hard and bonded to the paint.
+Therefore treatments can last anywhere from twelve months to four years.

 Not just providing protection from water and dirt, Ceramic coatings can reduce damage to paint from UV light sources.
 For example, UV rays can dull paint and cause yellowing with some lacquers, particularly with parts such as carbon fibre.